arconia-io/arconia-cli/README.md

 ## ✨&nbsp; Features

-- **🚀&nbsp; Dev mode**.
-Run your application with features improving your development experience.
+- **Dev mode.** Run your application with features improving your development experience.
-- **🔨&nbsp; Build & test**.
-Compile, test, and package as JVM JARs or GraalVM native executables.
+- **Build & test.** Compile, test, and package as JVM JARs or GraalVM native executables.
-- **📦&nbsp; Container images**.
-Build images using Cloud Native Buildpacks or Dockerfiles with Podman/Docker.
+- **Container images.** Build images using Cloud Native Buildpacks or Dockerfiles with Podman/Docker.
-- **⬆️&nbsp; Automated upgrades**.
-Upgrade Spring Boot, Spring AI, Arconia, Gradle, and Maven with a single command.
+- **Automated upgrades.** Upgrade Spring Boot, Spring AI, Arconia, Gradle, and Maven with a single command.
-- **🔄&nbsp; OpenRewrite recipes**.
-Run any OpenRewrite recipe to migrate or refactor your codebase.
+- **OpenRewrite recipes.** Run any OpenRewrite recipe to migrate or refactor your codebase.
-- **📁&nbsp; Project templates**.
-Create new projects from templates distributed as OCI artifacts.
+- **Project templates.** Create new projects from templates distributed as OCI artifacts.
-- **🧠&nbsp; Agent skills**.
-Install and manage AI agent skills for your applications.
+- **Agent skills.** Install and manage AI agent skills for your applications.

 ## ⚡&nbsp; Quick Start